Brent Crews

-Brent Crews (born March 30, 2008) is an American professional dirt track, sports car and stock car racing driver and owner.
-He last competed part time in the NASCAR Craftsman Truck Series, driving the No. 1 Toyota Tundra TRD Pro for Tricon Garage and the No. 70 Tundra TRD Pro for his own team, Brent Crews Motorsports, part-time in the ARCA Menards Series, East Series, and West Series driving the Nos.
-18 and 81 Toyota Camrys for Joe Gibbs Racing, and the No. 70 Camry for Nitro Motorsports.
+Brent Anderson Crews (born March 30, 2008) is an American professional dirt track, sports car and stock car racing driver and owner.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 19 Toyota GR Supra for Joe Gibbs Racing and part-time in the NASCAR Craftsman Truck Series, driving the No. 1/5 Toyota Tundra TRD Pro for Tricon Garage.

-Crews, a member of Toyota Racing Development's TD2 driver development program, had previously competed in the SCCA Trans-Am TA2 ProAm Series, before selling his cars to form his own NASCAR Truck Series team in 2025, known as Brent Crews Motorsports.
-He also previously competed in the CARS Late Model Stock Tour.
+Crews, a member of Toyota Racing Development's TD2 driver development program, had previously competed in the SCCA Trans-Am TA2 ProAm Series before selling his cars to form his own NASCAR Truck Series team in 2025, known as Brent Crews Motorsports.
+He also previously competed in the ARCA Menards Series and the CARS Late Model Stock Tour.

 Racing career

 Early career

-Crews began racing go-karts at the GoPro Motorplex in Mooresville, North Carolina, at a young age.
+Crews began racing go-karts at the GoPro Motorplex in Mooresville, North Carolina at a young age.
 In 2016, he competed in the United States Pro Kart Series (USPKS) rookie class, winning the championship.
-Crews won the Iame International World Finals in 2017 and 2018.
+Crews won the IAME International World Finals in 2017 and 2018.
 Crews would also win a Micro MAX World Championship Rotax Max Challenge race in Brazil in 2018.
 He then followed that victory up with a SuperKarts!
 USA SuperNationals victory in Mini Swift.
 Then in 2019, Crews won his second straight SuperNationals in the KA100 Junior division.
 In 2021, he became the youngest National Champion in the KZ Pro Shifter Class, leaving his total National Championship count at twelve.